tormol/nbstr/README.md

 ## Feature flags

-There is four variants of Nbstr, selected with cargo features:
+There are four variants of Nbstr, selected with cargo features:
-* **default**: works on stable rust.
+* The default: works on stable Rust.
   Size is 2*usize+2 without any alignment, Lacks `Option<>` optimization.

-* **unstable**: Reduce struct size further with the unstable features
-  `#[unsafe_no_drop_flag]` and `NonZero` (which `Option<>` optimization is based on).
+* **unstable**: Reduce struct size with the unstable features `#[unsafe_no_drop_flag]` and `NonZero` (which `Option<>` optimization is based on).
   Size is 2*usize+1 without any alignment.

 * **no_giants**: Use the upper bits of length for the discriminant.
   This puts a limit on how long `str`s Nbstr can store, but reduces struct size to that of `&str`.

-  The limit is high enough* that is should not be an issue in most use cases of Nbstr\*\*, but since it is not enforced in release mode, it **might represent a security hole**.
+  The limit is high enough* that is should not be an issue in most use cases of Nbstr\*\*, but since it is not enforced in release mode, it **might represent a security vulnerability**.

   Not available on stable because it depends on `#[unsafe_no_drop_flag]`.